 This course covers different mathematical models to understand how markets operate and how we can design them to influence agents’ behavior and produce the outcomes we need.
 We also explore what defines network economies, multi-sided markets, and platforms.

-*Cornell University (Spring 2020, Spring 2021, Spring 2022)
+Cornell University (Spring 2020-2025)

 The course is structured around three broad topics.
 We first study how privacy has been understood over time, and how the economic analysis of privacy has evolved as the use of computing and connectivity has increased.
 We will next turn to the behavioral economics of privacy, to incorporate how human behavior influences the analysis of privacy.
 Finally, we will analyze how different economic theories can explain seemingly counter-intuitive patterns in information security.

-Cornell University (Fall 2020, Fall 2021, Fall 2022)
+Cornell University (Fall 2020, Fall 2021, Fall 2022, Fall 2024)

 This is the capstone project course of the Master of Information System Management program at the Heinz College at CMU.
 As faculty advisor I worked with teams of students designing and implementing an information system for an external client.